basliq/basliq-documentation/docs/project-definition/definition.md

 :::

 - Approaching edits as _offline-first_ so team members can edit offline and then sync their edits when internet connection is available
-- Helping managers with __powerful reports__ gathered from workspaces, boards, tasks, members' activities and comments and analyzed by __Luna AI__
+- Helping managers with __powerful reports__ gathered from workspaces, boards, tasks, members' activities and comments and analyzed by __Basliq AI__
-- Enabling in-app communications with Luna's __in-app chat application__
+- Enabling in-app communications with Basliq's __in-app chat application__
 - Providing mostly open-source codebase, __mostly free online services__ and cheap extra features

 :::info
-In the future Luna might have an option to enable superpowers!
+In the future Basliq might have an option to enable superpowers!
 Initially,
 the UI will start simple, but in the application settings you will be able to enable extra features.
 This is beneficial for small teams as they won't need lots of extra and unused features,